Instagram/MonkeyType/doc/stores.rst

     The returned :class:`CallTraceThunk` instances can be any object that implements a :meth:`~CallTraceThunk.to_trace` zero-argument method returning
-    a :class:`~monkeytype.typing.CallTrace` instance.
+    a :class:`~monkeytype.tracing.CallTrace` instance.
 This allows callers of ``filter`` to handle deserialization errors as desired per-trace.

     Most stores will choose to return instances of